Kitagata Hot Springs

-The Kitagata hot springs (also known as the Mulago hot springs as there are in fact two adjacent springs) are natural hot springs fed by the River Ngaromwenda that reach a temperature of some 80 degrees centigrade and were first discovered in 1904.
-Widely believed to have healing powers, the hot springs are visited by many hundreds every day and first gained popularity after being frequented by the king (Omugabe) of the Ankole Kingdom who attested to their healing properties.
+The Kitagata hot springs (also known as the Mulago hot springs as there are in fact two adjacent springs) are natural hot springs fed by the River Ngaromwenda that reach a temperature of some 80 degrees centigrade first discovered in 1904.
+Widely believed to how healing powers the hot springs are visited by many hundreds a day and first gained popularity after being frequented by the king (Omugabe) of the Ankole Kingdom who attested to their healing properties.
 As such the locals refer to the spring as "Ekyomugabe" ~ the Kings Spring.

 Indeed analysis of the water in the hot springs reveal it to contain sodium chloride, potassium chloride, lithium sulphate, calcium sulphate, calcium phosphate and magnesium chloride all of which are noted for their medicinal purposes.

 However there is no clinical evidence to support claims that these Ugandan hot

 springs heal bad acne, cancer and other terminal illnesses and recent research